alfonsolcorcuera/UFO/README.md

 1. Webpage drawback: Filter search format is not smart enough, if data is not incorporated exactly as in the suggested format, no results will be shown.
 2. Webpage recommendations:
-   i) Incorporate summary and consolidated data to view key highlights in a more visually attractive setting ii) For country and shape filters incorporate a "drop-down" like list button to havea grasp of all available countries and shapes
+   i) Incorporate summary and consolidated data to view key highlights in a more visually attractive setting ii) For country and shape filters incorporate a "drop-down" like list button to have a grasp of all available countries and shapes